|

 accessible only by hiking or water taxi.
 (In the cottage we have a guide

-with recommendations and telephone numbers) Others are right in the middle
+with recommendations and telephone numbers for water taxi service.)
+Others are right in the middle

 of town.
 All are turquoise and calm.
 The following is a short overview: